6 Unexpected Costs of Cyberattacks

 Cybersecurity incidents can be caused by vulnerable software, human error, and malicious internal and external factors.
 Considering an increase in plant connected devices, the expansion of Wi-Fi, and other trends further digitizing operations, it will be simply impossible to ignore cybersecurity protections to operate effectively.

-A seemingly “big” investments in cybersecurity ($50-100M) can prevent far more costly outcomes.
+Investments in cybersecurity can prevent far more costly outcomes.

 A few highlights of costs of recent attacks: